-At December 31, 2021 and 2020, the Company had reinsurance recoverable on unpaid losses and settlement expenses totaling \$14,521,219 and \$13,019,865, respectively.
-All of the Company's reinsurance recoverables are due from companies with financial strength ratings of "A" or better by A.M.
+At December 31, 2022 and 2021, the Company had reinsurance recoverable on unpaid losses and settlement expenses totaling \$13,610,295 and \$14,521,219, respectively.
+All the Company's reinsurance recoverables are due from companies with financial strength ratings of "A" or better by A.M.
 Best.

-The following table displays net reinsurance balances recoverable, after consideration of collateral, on paid losses and settlement expenses, known case and IBNR loss and settlement expense reserves, unearned premiums, and contingent commissions from the Company's top 10 reinsurers as of December 31, 2021.
+The following table displays net reinsurance balances recoverable, after consideration of collateral, on paid losses and settlement expenses, known case and IBNR loss and settlement expense reserves, unearned premiums, and contingent commissions from the Company's top 10 reinsurers as of December 31, 2022.
 These reinsurers all have financial strength ratings of "A" or better by A.M.
 Best.
-Also shown are the amounts of written premium ceded to these reinsurers during the calendar year 2021.
+Also shown are the amounts of written premium ceded to these reinsurers during the calendar year 2022.